barkais/moleculaR/Command Line Usage/README.md

-# Command Line Usgae - Guide
+# Command Line Usage - Guide

 **This guide will demonstrate the use of moleculaR's stand-alone functionalities.**